 A report published by the Health Protection Agency found no definite evidence souvenir scans harm your baby.
 But it's important to understand there may be risks we do not know about yet.

-If you are thinking about having a souvenir scan, it might be helpful to talk it through with your GP, midwife or obstetrician.
+If you are thinking about having a souvenir scan, it might be helpful to talk it through with your GP, midwife, obstetrician or NHS sonographer.

 Whatever you decide, you still need to have your routine diagnostic scans

 A souvenir scan is not a replacement for the routine diagnostic scans you have through the NHS or your independent healthcare provider.
 These are also known as 'screening scans'.

 You should still have routine scans at: